caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

     *float*, *optional*, *default = 0.35*

-    Flag solution intervals where the prior error estimate is above this value for G-jones.
+    Flag solution intervals where the prior error estimate is above this value for G-Jones matrix.

   **dd_g_max_post_error**

     *float*, *optional*, *default = 0.35*

-    Flag solution intervals where the posterior variance estimate is above this value for G-jones.
+    Flag solution intervals where the posterior variance estimate is above this value for G-Jones matrix.

   **dd_dd_max_prior_error**